Where do I Start? What are my Options?

 Once the client has selected a counsellor, they will inform the Sexual Violence Support and Education Coordinator who will notify the chosen counsellor and provide them with a unique client identification number for billing purposes.
 Clients will arrange their own appointments directly with the service provider and any counselling services provided will be documented through a signed attendance sheet.
 Clients are eligible to receive up to $800 in survivor-based counselling services or $500 in respondent-care.
 Counsellors will invoice Brock University directly for the services provided, up to the eligible maximums, which will be paid following receipt of appropriate documentation.

 Meet Our Team

-Larisa is Human Rights and Equity’s Sexual Violence Support and Education Coordinator.
+Tassia is Human Rights and Equity’s Gender and Sexual Violence Intake and Support Coordinator.
 She is the first person you will speak to if you reach out to us for support.
 Using a trauma-informed approach, she is there just to have a chat, letting you direct the flow of conversation, and inform you of your options.

 Peer 2 Peer Support Team

 Our Peer 2 Peer Team is a group of highly trained student sexual violence workers, available to provide support to those who seek out our office in a variety of ways including: